-US editor 'kissed women' in meetings
+US editor resigns after harassment claims

-US editor Michael Oreskes 'kissed women' in business meetings
+US editor Michael Oreskes resigns after harassment claims

-Women working in US media have said a senior editor kissed them without their consent during business meetings.
+A senior editor accused of kissing female colleagues without their consent during business meetings has resigned.

-Michael Oreskes, 63, has been placed on indefinite leave by the National Public Radio (NPR) network in response.
+Michael Oreskes, 63, was asked to step down by the National Public Radio (NPR) network in response to the allegations.

 The incidents allegedly occurred in the late 1990s, when Mr Oreskes worked at the New York Times.